 Your location in the UK can impact the recommendation we provide for your medical insurance because insurers will usually provide a standard list and a comprehensive list.

 If you reside in London or a remote area, you need to ensure that you review all the health insurance hospital lists before deciding to go ahead with your policy.

 What Health Insurance Terms and Conditions should I look out for?

 If reviewing a new or existing policy, it is vital to review what is excluded before deciding which option to proceed with.
 This is because Private Medical Insurance, just like any, comes with exclusions.

 Each insurer has different decisions for claims, hospital lists, treatments covered, claim bonus and payment options so we always suggest seeking financial advice before proceeding with one insurer.

 Does Health Insurance cover experimental treatments?

 Treatment which hasn’t been approved, such as new and unapproved drugs, are unlikely to be covered under the policy.

-If, for example, there was a new cancer drug trial but required funding for treatment, but it hasn’t been approved by the National Institute for Health and Care Excellence, then the insurer will not pay out for this.
+If, for example, there was a new cancer drug trial that required funding for treatment, but it hasn’t been approved by the National Institute for Health and Care Excellence, then the insurer will not pay out for this.

 If you would like to review all of the terms and conditions in your policy, or simply have a question about taking out a new policy, call us today to discuss if it’ll be the right fit for you.

 Do you offer a Health Insurance Quote Comparison?

 Yes!
 Hooray Health & Protection do not have any preferred provider arrangements with insurers, so every review we complete is a full, impartial market quote comparison.

 We go to our panel of health insurers (usually at least six) and will provide a comprehensive report of our finding comparing price, claims and servicing.

 Why use Hooray Health and Protection for Private Health Insurance?

 Hooray Health and Protection are experts in the private health insurance sector, and we provide impartial, free advice to help you make the right decision.